Authentication Flows

 -

-Check email uniqueness —
+Check email uniqueness โ

 409 Conflictif already registered. -

-MembershipProvider.createInitialTeam(userId, teamName)— creates team/tenant. -
+MembershipProvider.createInitialTeam(userId, teamName)โ creates team. -

 Create user with